thekakamask/BlurOmatic/README.md

 ## ✅ **LAST MAJOR UPDATES**

-- 🔄 Enhanced UI State Management:
+🔄 Enhanced UI State Management:
    - Integration of StateFlow in BlurViewModel to observe WorkManager state in real time.
-   - Use of stateIn() to make the flow compatible with the UI component (Compose) lifecycle.
+   - Use of stateIn() to make the flow lifecycle-aware and Compose-compatible.
    -  Dynamic update of the interface according to state: default, in progress, completed.

-- 🔗 Single work string with WorkManager:
+🔗 Unique Work Chain with WorkManager:
    - Replacement of .beginWith() by .beginUniqueWork() with ExistingWorkPolicy.REPLACE.
-   - Ensures that only one job chain (cleanup → blur → save) is active at a time, replacing the old one if necessary.
+   - Ensures only one job chain (cleanup → blur → save) is active at a time.

+🧪 UI Task Control Improvements:
+   - Added the ability to cancel an ongoing task via cancelUniqueWork().
+   - Implemented a battery constraint: tasks only run if the battery is not low.
+   - Added task tagging using .addTag(TAG_OUTPUT) to monitor specific tasks.
+   - Final image result is now displayed in the UI with a "See File" button.

 ## ❌ **NEXT UPDATES**

-   - Define task constraints (e.g., network, charging).
    - Write UI tests for the worker sequence.
-   - Display final result in UI.
-   - cancel tasks and manage states.

 ## 📋 **Features**